(Disclosure: Some of the links below may be affiliate links)

-From there, you can buy and sell with the very big buttons at the bottom of the view.
-To buy the ETF, press the Buy button.
+From there, you can buy and sell with the huge buttons at the bottom of the view.
+To purchase the ETF, press the Buy button.

 Review all the data carefully and then press Place an order to confirm your order.
 Once you confirm it, the order will be in the Orders view until the market executes it.